 The heritage city of Klang

-Another point of interest that I am going to mention in my Selangor travel guide is the town of Little India, which is one of one of several Indian business districts in the Klang Valley, but the one you can find in Klang is just a bit intense, to be honest.
-From Indian astrologers luring tourists on streets to high-end jewelry shops, the Little India in Klang Valley takes you to a different part of the continent altogether.
+Another point of interest that I am going to mention in my Selangor travel guide is the town of Little India, which is one of several Indian business districts in the Klang Valley, but the one you can find in Klang is just a bit intense, to be honest.
+From Indian astrologers luring tourists on streets to high-end jewelry shops, Little India in Klang Valley takes you to a different part of the continent altogether.
 You can even buy Tamil magazines and other local Indian products.

 The many Little India towns in Malaysia are so Indian in their appearance that they take you back some 7 thousand km.
 This shop here, for example, can be seen selling Indian magazines, published in Tamil, in addition to other Indian products.

 How to Reach Selangor